 Inside: We break down each transition when growing a family — going from one child to two, to three, or more!
-Everything you need to know to make each addition go smoothly for the whole family.
+Everything you need to know to prepare during pregnancy that will make each addition go smoothly for the whole family.
 Sponsored by Luvs at Sam’s Club.

 Surviving Transitions — Going from One Child to Two (or more!)

 There’s always the element of unknown when you’re expecting a new addition.
 Things will change, from your everyday routine to the family budget.
 However, it’s not necessarily as difficult as you might expect when you bring a new child into the fold.
 I interviewed some of my favorite family and parenting bloggers to get their take on transitions — which was the most challenging, which was surprisingly simple, and how to make things smoother for everyone.
 PS- Keep reading for a limited-time offer from Luvs at Sam’s Club that you don’t want to miss!

 Going from no kids to having a child changes your whole life in an instant.

 Your first is your hardest because it is like, what […] just happened?!

 No matter what you think life will be like with a new baby, there are always some surprises.
 However, once you get the hang of things, it will be hard to even imagine what life was like pre-kids, and you might just find that you wouldn’t want to imagine it either.
 Despite the inconveniences, my life feels so much fuller as a parent.
 And it is definitely always entertaining!
 Getting into the groove takes time, so don’t be too hard on yourself if it feels a little awkward at first.
 I love the advice Meghan at Playground Parkbench offers: